 In Eastern Froturn, which has a strong Halfling minority, the local favourite is wine made out of fermenting grape and sour cherry together, or alternatively, mixing red wine with cherry juice.

-Beer is a big taboo in Froturn.
+Beer is a cultural taboo in Froturn.
 While the religion does not forbid it, drinking beer is viewed in the same light as eating pork - a barbaric and vulgar habit, lacking class, thus it was phased out during the nobilization process.
 Ever since the 9th century AEKE, mulled wine got introduced from Etrand to Froturn, and became an instant favourite of the urban population, especially on holidays, such as Saint Múyian's Days.
 A recently popular wine is the Snow-White Sugary.